7 NOV 2016

 17 OCT：The final gala event of the 2015 Miss Chinese Cosmos Pageant was held in the International Circus City at the Chimelong International Ocean Resort in Hengqi, Zhuhai.
 The final twelve contestants held a question and answer session with the judges, and performed dances and other forms of entertainment.
 Miss Guo Yangzi from Shaanxi won the first prize, Miss Wu Weiting from Taiwan won the second prize, and Miss Li Luya from Guangdong won the third prize, and also won the Most Beautiful Woman on the Internet Award.
 During the Miss Chinese Cosmos contestants international travel program, the New Zealand contestant, Miss Jiang Ruijia, won the Miss Friendship Award at an event in Georgia.

-8 NOV：The President of Syria, Bashar al-Assad, met with the Chairman and Executive President of Phoenix Television, Mr. Liu Changle J.P., at the Presidential Palace in Damascus, and discussed the protection of the cultural heritage items in the war-torn regions of Syria and the Middle East and other issues including the process of reconstruction of the region after the conflict is over.
+8 NOV：The President of Syria, Bashar al-Assad, met with the Chairman and CEO of Phoenix Television, Mr. Liu Changle J.P., at the Presidential Palace in Damascus, and discussed the protection of the cultural heritage items in the war-torn regions of Syria and the Middle East and other issues including the process of reconstruction of the region after the conflict is over.

-2 DEC：At the 2015 Asian Television Awards event, which was held at Suntec City in Singapore, the Chairman and Executive President of Phoenix Television, Mr. Liu Changle J.P., received the Outstanding Contribution to Asian Television Award, which confirmed that he has made many contributions to the Asian television industry and is a leader in the media world.
+2 DEC：At the 2015 Asian Television Awards event, which was held at Suntec City in Singapore, the Chairman and CEO of Phoenix Television, Mr. Liu Changle J.P., received the Outstanding Contribution to Asian Television Award, which confirmed that he has made many contributions to the Asian television industry and is a leader in the media world.

 20 February: The Hong Kong office of Sina Weibo held the “Weibo Ten Most Influential Awards Ceremony of 2013”, which identified the most influential enterprises, media groups and the most popular topics in Hong Kong.
 Phoenix relied on its overall active presence on Weibo, its power of communication, and overall coverage to win the award for being the number one of the “Top 10 Weibo Most Influential HK Media” in 2013.
 Other winners of the awards including: Television Broadcasts Limited, and several newspapers including Sing Pao, Ta Kung Pao and the South China Morning Post.